 Belgium: The capital of Brussels makes a great starting point, but don’t limit your visit to just this city.
 Bruges is a favorite, but can easily be combined with Ghent.
 Plus, Antwerp can be a great break for longer journeys.
 Learn more in my Belgium Travel Guide.

 Netherlands: Amsterdam has so much to offer travelers, but that’s not the only city.
-Rotterdam, the Netherlands’ second largest city has a completely different feel.
-Plus Delft and Leiden offer something even more different.
+Rotterdam, the Netherlands’ second largest city has a completely different feel with its modern and quirky architecture.
+Plus the smaller towns of Delft and Leiden offer a bit of peace and something even more different.
 And if you visit in spring, make sure to visit the Keukenhof Gardens.
 Learn more in my Netherlands Travel Guide.

-More Itineraries: If you’re looking for more itineraries in Europe, check out the Best of Spain in 10 Days or my Long Weekend in Zurich.
-For something different, try Five Days in Iceland Without a Car.
+More Itineraries: If you’re looking for more itineraries in Europe, check out the Best of Spain in 10 Days or my 10 Days in Scandinavia itinerary.
+For shorter trips, try my Long Weekend in Zurich itinerary or even Five Days in Iceland Without a Car.

 Leave A Comment